w3c/wai-bcase/index.md

     control an incremental \$6.9 trillion in annual disposable income.[^15]

 A Forrester study commissioned by Microsoft concluded that accessibility can contribute to cost savings when it is integrated into existing and ongoing development cycles. [^16] Technology updates and redesigns that include accessibility along with other best practices have demonstrated reduced maintenance, service, and traffic cost.
 And, according to Microsoft, as accessibility features are included, overall customer satisfaction improves.

 <blockquote class="pull">
   <p>Designing inclusive software results in improved usability and customer satisfaction.</p>
   <cite>Microsoft’s app developer guide</cite>
 </blockquote>

+Accessible design considerations often lead to improvements in general customer experience and customer loyalty.
+For customers with disabilities, such improvement is essential for equal access.
+Worth noting as well are the ways in which accessibility provides options that are useful to all customers in various situations.
+For example, web accessibility also benefits:
+* people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.,
+* older people with changing abilities due to ageing,
+* people with “temporary disabilities” such as a broken arm or lost glasses,
+* challenging situations like bright, glaring sunlight or in noisy environments where audio can't be heard,
+* those with a slow Internet connection, or who have limited or expensive bandwidth - common in rural areas and some geographical regions.

 #### Case Study - NPR weekly broadcast of This American Life